ELEVATE-Project/documents/src/docusaurus/docs/starting-a-session.md

 1. Tap on the session link which was shared with your contacts or on social media.

-2. Tap **Start Session**.
+2. Tap **Start session**.
 BigBlueButton meeting window appears on your web browser.

    ![start session button](media/startsession-button.PNG)